 - Developing and facilitating a variety of learning experiences and educational opportunities centered around historical interpretation, storytelling, Jewish traditions, and culture.
 These programs will reach diverse and underserved learning communities and be adapted to multiple learning styles and needs.

 - Creating opportunities for learners to examine the role of Jewish immigration history and culture in American history.

 - Creating a space that fosters inquiry, cross-cultural connections and encourages dialogue and discussion on issues impacting immigrant communities past and present.

 - Empowering future generations of historians, preservationists, educators, storytellers, and community members to play an active role in the preservation and stewardship of our site and to become advocates for sites with historical and cultural significance within their communities.

-Can I visit the Museum at Eldridge Street in person with my class?
+How can I visit the Museum at Eldridge Street with my class?

 What web platform do you use for your virtual field trips?

 We primarily do our programs on Zoom, but please tell us which platform you use while booking and we will do our best to accommodate your preferences.
 If you are unable to create your own Zoom link for the program, we can create one for you.